 Fussing and crying are normal for infants, and a fussy baby doesn't necessarily have colic.
 In an otherwise healthy, well-fed baby, signs of colic include:

 - Predictable crying episodes.
 A baby who has colic often cries about the same time every day, usually in the late afternoon or evening.
 Colic episodes may last from a few minutes to three hours or more on any given day.
-The crying usually begins suddenly and for no clear reason.
 Your baby may have a bowel movement or pass gas near the end of the colic episode.

 - Intense or inconsolable crying.
-Colic crying is intense and often high pitched.
+Colic crying is intense, sounds distressed and is often high pitched.
 Your baby's face may flush, and he or she is extremely difficult — if not impossible — to comfort.

 - Posture changes.
 Curled up legs, clenched fists and tensed abdominal muscles are common during colic episodes.

-Colic affects as many as 25 percent of babies.
-Colic usually starts a few weeks after birth and often improves by age 3 months.
+Colic is common.
+It usually starts a few weeks after birth and often improves by age 3 months.
 By ages 4 to 5 months, the majority of babies with colic have improved.

 When to see a doctor

-Seek immediate medical attention if your baby's crying could be the result of a fall or injury.
+Seek immediate medical attention if your baby's crying could be the result of a fall, injury or illness.